sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 That's a lot of files.
 Let's start working with them.

-But first change directories so you are in the `gapminder_by_country` folder.
+First change directories so you are in the `gapminder_by_country` folder.

 ```
 cd gapminder_by_country